 For her immense contribution to peace, democracy, and sustainable development, Maathai was awarded the Nobel Peace prize in 2004.
 She is the first African woman to win the award.
 Having suffered from ovarian cancer, Wangari Maathai died in 2011.

 Indeed, Africa’s story is gradually being changed.
 Africans in business, politics, environment, education, science, and technology are working hard to right the wrongs.

-As at today, six of the world’s fastest-growing economies are from Africa.
+As of today, six of the world’s fastest-growing economies are from Africa.
 This is a feat that was never possible in Africa before, but because of the brave African heroes above it has come true!
-Hopefully in a few generations, we will look back on this period and have new African heroes to write about.
+Hopefully, in a few generations, we will look back on this period and have new African heroes to write about.